sferik/twitter-ruby/README.md

 [apps]: https://github.com/sferik/twitter/wiki/apps

 ## Configuration
-Twitter API v1.1 requires you to authenticate via OAuth, so you'll need a registered Twitter application.
-To register a new application, sign-in using your Twitter account and the fill out the form at http://dev.twitter.com/apps/new.
-If you've previously registered a Twitter application, it will be listed at http://dev.twitter.com/apps.
+Twitter API v1.1 requires you to authenticate via OAuth, so you'll need to [register your application with Twitter][register].
 Once you've registered an application, make sure to set the correct access level, otherwise you may see the error:

     Read-only application cannot POST